22 Adoption Reference Letter Samples (How to Write) + Tips

 Do’s:

-• Be concise: Your adoption reference letter should be brief.
+• Be concise: Your letter should be brief.
 Writing a brief letter allows you to capture vital information.
 It also ensures that your reference letter remains focused on the subject at hand, which is your third-party perspective on the adoptive parents.

 Adoption Reference Letter Format (PDF)